How to Avoid Gambling Addiction

 Common Emotional Triggers for Gambling

-Practical Friction Methods to Reduce Gambling
+Implementing Friction Methods to Reduce Impulsive Gambling

-Self-Exclusion Tools
+Using Self-Exclusion Tools

 • Commit to the self-exclusion period and avoid gambling activities during this time.